aayush1036/housing-rent-prediction/README.md

-# ml-project
+# housing-rent-prediction

-This is the github repository created for the Machine Learning project done by:
-1. <a href="mailto:aayushmaan1306@gmail.com">Aayushmaan Jain</a>
+This is the github repository created for the End to End Machine Learning project done by: <a href="mailto:aayushmaan1306@gmail.com">Aayushmaan Jain</a>

 Which involves creating a web app which is able to take inputs and predict house prices in the following cities:
 1. Mumbai